BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

 While a transaction is in ‘Waiting for receiver’ you can cancel it by clicking on the dropdown to the right of the transaction row and then select ‘Cancel’.
 The other party will receive notification that the transaction was either ‘Cancelled’ or ‘Expired,’ and funds plus fee that were allocated for this transaction will become available again.
 It is not possible to cancel a transaction in ‘In progress’ or ‘Sent’ states.
 If your transaction appears as ‘Waiting for receiver’ for a long time, it means the Receiver is not online.

-::attention: If the transaction was not sent to the nodes, for any reason, it will expire after 720 blocks, or roughly 12 hours.
+.. attention:: If the transaction was not sent to the nodes, for any reason, it will expire after 720 blocks, or roughly 12 hours.
 This is done to avoid a situation in which UTXO is locked forever.

 .. _beams from faucet: